Have you ever wondered how often ball pythons shed their skin?

 Fill a clean spray bottle with lukewarm water and spray it a few times near your snake.

-Some snakes may not allow you to mist it directly, however, so you may need to mist its cage instead.
+However, some snakes may not allow you to mist it directly, so you may need to mist its cage instead.

 This will still increase humidity levels and support your snake’s shedding process.